 - Don’t check the test too soon or too late.
 It can take up to three minutes for a positive test line to show up.
 Set a timer and do something else to help ease any anxiety you may feel during the wait.
-But don’t wait too long.
-After ten minutes, the test is considered invalid.
-Occasionally, a false positive may show up after this time limit.
+However, you shouldn’t wait too long.
+After ten minutes, the test is considered invalid and occasionally, a false positive may show up after this time limit.

 - Try a different store.
 If you frequently purchase invalid tests from the same store, consider shopping at a different Walmart.
 Whoever is shipping or stocking those tests might not be taking care to ensure they remain sealed and avoid high heat.
 Check all packages for tampering before purchase and report your concerns to the store manager.